PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 * Make sure all dung is collected!
 * Put in cow dung pile
 * Using a stick broom or hand (with glove), scrape all leftover food and cow dung to corner of the cow food trough
-* Rinse out trough if needed
+* Rinse out and scrub trough if needed
 * In wet areas, put down waste cow straw to soak up liquid
 * If there is any cow feed leftover, put in mulch pile
 * Rinse gloves (if needed) and hang on fence